anicholls35/Obscura-Flutter/PROJECT_BRANCH_README.md

     - Main branch will be updated after each sprint

 ### Flutter Code
-- When writting the code create a new folder with the name of the issue worked on in the format: My_Page
+- When writing the code create a new folder with the name of the issue worked on in the format: My_Page
 - Create the main file for the page (should be the same as folder but in lowerCamalCase format - myPage.dart)
 - Within the My_Page folder create another folder called Components which will hold all custom widgets you've made for the page (Making the main page more readable and components reusable if needed)
 ***All .dart files are to follow lowerCamalCase format***
-- Upon finishing up for the day commit any changes you've made to you're banch for backup reasons and title the commit with the changes you've made
+- Upon finishing up for the day commit any changes you've made to you're bench for backup reasons and title the commit with the changes you've made
 - Update the included BRANCH_CHANGELOG.md file with the changes/features you've added following the given format
 ```
 BUILD: #####